64kramsystem/saveriomiroddi.github.io/_posts/2017-08-17-Impact-of-ENUM-data-type-on-MySQL-data-storage.md

 ---
 layout: post
 title: Impact of ENUM data type on MySQL data storage
-tags: [mysql, data_types, indexes, storage, performance]
+tags: [mysql, data_types, indexes, storage, performance, databases]
 ---

 In the vein of the [previous article][Previous article], we'll examine here the impact of using the [ENUM][ENUM type] data type.